-The vice chairperson shall perform all the functions of the chairperson in his/her absence.
+The vice chairperson shall perform all the functions of the chairperson.

-The secretary shall:
+The secretary shall;

-- a) Keep records of all meetings attendance, minutes, and correspondence. - b) Post notice of all meetings forty-eight (48) hours before each meeting at the

-Town Clerk's office;

-- c) Provide notice of meetings and minutes of the prior meeting to the members in compliance with the Open Meeting Law of the Commonwealth of Massachusetts.
+- a) Keep records of all meetings attendance, minutes, and correspondence. - b) Post notice of all meetings forty-eight (48) hours before each meeting at the Town Clerk's office; - c) Provide notice of meetings and minutes of the prior meeting to the members in compliance with the Open Meeting Law of the Commonwealth of Massachusetts.